-Florida School of midwifery from 1983 to 1988.
-She received her CPM in 1995, was actively involved in the North American Registry of Midwives (NARM) Certification Task Force meetings, and was chair of the NARM preapproval committee.
-She has worked on item writing and test development of the NARM Written Exam, Skills Assessment, and Qualified Evaluator training, and has been involved in the 1995, 2001, 2008, and 2016 Job Analysis.
+She was actively involved in the North American Registry of Midwives (NARM) Certification Task Force meetings and was the chair of the NARM preapproval committee.
+She has worked on item writing and test development of the NARM Written Examination, Skills Assessment, and Qualified Evaluator training and has been involved in the 1995, 2001, 2008, and 2016 Job Analysis.
 She has been on the NARM Board serving as the Treasurer since 1997 and Director of Applications since 2003.

 Carol is co-author of the American Public Health Association (APHA) position paper, "Increasing Access to Out-Of-Hospital Maternity Care Services Through State-Regulated and Nationally-Certified Direct-entry Midwives," which was adopted in 2001 by APHA.
 She is co-author of the APHA position paper, "Safe Motherhood in the United States: Reducing Maternal Mortality and Morbidity."
 This was adopted in 2003 by APHA.
-She is co-author of the APHA position paper, "Maternal Health as a

-Human Right: Strategies for Improving Maternal Health Outcomes and Care."
+She is co-author of the APHA position paper, "Maternal Health as a Human Right: Strategies for Improving Maternal Health Outcomes and Care."
 This policy was adopted in 2011.
 She is co-chair of the Innovations in Maternity Health Services Committee of the Maternal Child Health Section of APHA.
 This is the committee within APHA that holds the space for "normal birth."

 She served on the Tennessee Council of Certified Professional Midwives, from 2000 to 2015.
-She works as a pro-bono lobbyist for the Tennessee Midwives Association in their legislative efforts.

 Since 1997 she has been the Midwives Alliance of North America (MANA) Public Education and Advocacy chair helping to promote the profession of midwifery and move midwifery forward in the United States.
 Carol received the prestigious MANA Sage Femme Award for 2016.

 Carol is co-founder and President of the College of Traditional Midwifery (CTM).
 The first competency-based midwifery education program in the United States.
 CTM is authorized by the state of Tennessee to award an Associate of Applied Science of Midwifery degree.